tobibeer/TiddlyWikiDoc/FORMAT.md

 ### Documentation Blocks

-Are comment blocks starting with two asterisks, e.g.
+Documentation blocks are comment blocks that start with two asterisks, e.g.

 ```
 /**